 The plastic design was no doubt implemented to make the headphones lighter.
-At 215 grams you can definitely say that they’re quite the lightweight contenders, but there’s more to comfort than just weight.
+At 215 grams, you can definitely say that they’re quite the lightweight contenders, but there’s more to comfort than just weight.

-So why is that?
+Why is that?

 Well, the culprit here is something that’s rarely considered and, granted, not really printed out along with the rest of the specs: clamping force.

-They’re stable enough for you to comfortably jog with them without a worry in the world, but that’s not really a plus when it comes to the detriment of its intended target demographic – everyone.
+They’re stable enough for you to comfortably jog with them without a care in the world, but that’s not really a plus when it comes to the detriment of its intended target demographic – everyone.

 First of all, the Solo 2 Wireless headphones come with two cables.
 One is your typical charging cable.
-You pop it into the right ear cup and it charges up the battery, pretty straight-forward.
+You pop it into the right ear cup, and it charges up the battery, pretty straightforward.

 But there’s also a second cable that you can jam into the left ear cup.
-This one is basically used to turn these headphones wired.
+This one is used to turn these wireless headphones into wired ones.
 It has an in-line remote with all the standard features: a microphone, volume control, pause/play, and track skipping.

-Overall, the second cable is very handy for when the battery suddenly dies on you because you forgot to charge it.
-Forgetting to charge it is the only way we can see this battery suddenly dying on you, by the way, as its nothing to scoff at.
+Overall, the second cable is very handy when the battery suddenly dies on you because you forgot to charge it.
+Forgetting to charge it is the only way we can see this battery suddenly dying on you, by the way, as it’s nothing to scoff at.

 The last thing that bears mention is that the charging cable uses a micro USB port.
-It bears mentioning because Beats, in case you somehow didn’t know, is an Apple company, so naturally, they use Apple’s proprietary lightning port.
+It bears mentioning because Beats, in case you didn’t know, is an Apple company, so naturally, they use Apple’s proprietary lightning port.

-And thus, we come to sound quality.
-It used to be that the sound was the weak link in Beats headphones, but this isn’t something you have to worry about with the Solo 2 Wireless.
-What’s even more amazing is that these wireless headphones sound exactly like the wired version, which is rarely the case.
+So we come to sound quality.
+It used to be that the sound was the weak link in Beats headphones.
+But don’t worry, this isn’t something you have to worry about with the Solo 2 Wireless.
+What’s even more impressive is that these wireless headphones sound exactly like the wired version, which is rarely the case.

 As for the sound, it wasn’t as if Beats reinvented themselves, but they certainly refined their signature sound.
-The bass is, of course, the most dominant frequency, but thankfully this no longer comes at the expense of mids and highs.
+Of course, the bass is the most dominant frequency, but thankfully this no longer comes at the expense of mids and highs.